Topology-Aware Loss for Aorta and Great Vessel Segmentation in Computed Tomography Images: Experiments

-We used three algorithms for comparison and ablation studies.
-The first one was the \textit{Baseline} algorithm that had the UNet architecture given in Figure~\ref{fig:unetModel}.
-This network and its training were exactly the same with ours except that it used the standard cross-entropy as its loss function.
+We used five algorithms for comparison and ablation studies.
+The first one was the \textit{Baseline} algorithm that used the same UNet architecture (Figure~\ref{fig:unetModel}) and training settings as ours except that it used the standard cross-entropy as its loss function.
 We used this algorithm in our comparisons to understand the importance of using a topology-aware loss function in the network training.
-Here it is worth noting that we used the same set of initial network weights for this baseline as well as our model.
-Thus, it is possible to directly observe the effects of a loss function in a controlled setting.
+Note that we used the same set of initial network weights for this baseline and our model to directly observe the effects of a loss function in a controlled setting.

 The second algorithm had also the same network design, with the same set of initial network weights, but used another topology-preserving loss function suggested by~\cite{neur}.
 As mentioned in the introduction and the related work, this suggested loss relied on calculating the persistent homology based on the threshold filtration associated to a likelihood function predicted by the network and the Betti numbers of the ground truth.
 We included this \textit{LikelihoodFiltration} algorithm in our comparisons to investigate the benefits of using the Vietoris-Rips filtration on the persistent homology, which is effective in modeling the topology but also the geometry of the ground truth vessels (i.e., both the shape of the vessels and the distribution of the vessels with respect to each other).
-Note that in our experiments, we run this algorithm using the codes provided by its authors.

-The last comparison was with the \textit{FourierNet} algorithm that proposed a shape-preserving network design~\cite{fourierNet}.
+The third comparison was with the \textit{FourierNet} algorithm that proposed a shape-preserving network design~\cite{fourierNet}.
 This algorithm represented the shape prior by extracting Fourier descriptors on the objects' contours and concurrently learned these descriptors with the main task of segmentation.
 We included this algorithm in our comparisons to observe the effects of modeling the vessels' geometry instead of modeling only the vessels' shape.
-We also run this algorithm using the codes provided by its authors.
+Note that in our experiments, we run these algorithms using the codes provided by its authors.

+The last two algorithms were to demonstrate the adaptability of the proposed loss function framework to other base loss functions.
+For that, we first trained two networks using the standard Dice loss~\cite{milletari} and the \textit{BoundaryLoss} proposed in~\cite{boundaryLoss}.
+Then, we used each of these losses as the base loss of our topology-aware loss function, defining $TopLoss = \sum_{I} \omega_I~\text{Dice}_I$ and $TopLoss = \sum_{I} \omega_I~\text{BoundaryLoss}_I$, respectively, and compare our results with the corresponding baseline.